Links

 Balcom Raleigh was responsible teacher of FUTULAB3 Participatory Scenario Planning (2020-2022).
 This course gives students practical experience in participatory scenario planning with an actual case organization.
 He co-taught the preceding version of the course, Scenario Thinking, with Amos Taylor in 2019; and with Markku Wilenius and Amos Taylor in 2018.

-In 2017, Balcom Raleigh co-designed and co-taught the Finland Futures Academy Summer School which was organized as a UNESCO MOST Futures Literacy Lab on the topic of Complex Futures of Human Settlements.
+He co-designed and co-taught the Finland Futures Academy Summer School (2017), organized as a UNESCO MOST Futures Literacy Lab, on the topic of Complex Futures of Human Settlements.

-As a teacher, he is interested in experience-driven education, communities of iniquiry, and participatory action research.
+His pedagogical interest is in developing experience-driven education, communities of iniquiry, participatory action research, and knowledge co-creation.

 Research